serk03/Password-Generator/README.md

 **VS CODE**
 - To view the source code of the JavaScript open the cloned repo folder in your choosen code editor and doubled click on the index.js from the JS folder.

+## Credits

+Author of Project - Serkan Onal

+Assistance/ Collaboration and pair programming on this project was provided by Tudor Tocan during tutoring session.

+## License

+No Licenses where used or applied to this website.